adelenelai/myblog/_posts/2023-06-24-tp-parent-similarity.md

 However, Löffler et al., focus not on antimicrobial compounds themselves, but rather their **transformation products (TPs)**.

 TPs are compounds that result from environmental transformations of so-called parent compounds, such as biodegradation and photolysis; basically, chemical reactions that happen when the parent compound enters the environment.
-For our purposes, human metabolism is also considered a transformation, often leading to the excretion of metabolites/TPs via wastewater.
+For our purposes, human metabolism is also considered a transformation, often leading to the excretion of metabolites/TPs and discharge into the environment via wastewater.

 Here's an example of thalidomide (parent) transformed to 5'-Hydroxythalidomide.